betorvs/sensu-go-deployment/README.md

 # Sensu Go Deployment Chart

-These helm chart deploy Sensu-Go with external ETCD Cluster in Kubernetes.
+These helm chart deploy Sensu-Go with ETCD Cluster using etcd-operator chart in Kubernetes in the same namespace.

 ## Usage